ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Non-equivocation:

-: there is no fork in the Append-only Log.
+: there is no fork in the Verifiable Data Structure.
 Everyone with access to its content sees the same ordered collection of Signed Statements and can check that it is consistent with any Receipts they have verified.

 Replayability:

-: the Append-only Log includes sufficient information to enable authorized actors with access to its content to check that each included Signed Statement has been correctly registered.
+: the Verifiable Data Structure includes sufficient information to enable authorized actors with access to its content to check that each data structure representing each Signed Statement has been correctly registered.

 In addition to Receipts, some verifiable data structures might support additional proof types, such as proofs of consistency, or proofs of non inclusion.